 Meet Our Partner Organizations

-The Vermont chapter of Toxics Action Center has engaged with 100+ community groups facing pollution threats in their neighborhoods throughout Vermont over its 18-year history in the state, including lending community support to North Bennington Neighbors fighting PFAS water poisoning.
+The Vermont chapter of Community Action Works has engaged with 100+ community groups facing pollution threats in their neighborhoods throughout Vermont over its 18-year history in the state, including lending community support to North Bennington Neighbors fighting PFAS water poisoning.
 This work led to an agreement between the state and the local company to provide water to many of the affected residents.

 Center for Whole Communities has 15 years of experience convening diverse stakeholders working at the intersection of Environment and Justice.
 CWC’s approach was recently noted in Scientific American for its work to engage low-income and underserved communities in addressing urban heat island impacts in Phoenix, Arizona.